 How has life been treating you?
 Any news you’d like to share in the comments?
 What’s the weather like in your part of the world?

-Please join Daily (w)rite on its Facebook Page if you’d like to be heard by this community.
-If you liked this post, you can have biweekly posts delivered to your inbox: click the SUBSCRIBE button in the sidebar.
+Please join Daily (w)rite on its Facebook Page in case you would like to be heard by this community.
+If you liked this post, you can have biweekly posts delivered to your inbox: click the SUBSCRIBE VIA EMAIL button on the sidebar.

 Here on Daily (w)rite, as part of the guest post series, author Lillian Slugocki spoke about short stories, a post that continues to be popular.
 Today it is my absolute pleasure to welcome journalist Valerie Waterhouse who interviews author Aileen Godat, about how, aged 16, she overcame illiteracy.

 - Like most North Americans, you attended school (in Queens, New York) — but aged 16, you realized you were illiterate.
 How is it possible for a child in a modern-day, occidental country to slip through the education net?

 A: In 1964, I was 11 years old.
 In the eyes of my mother, the Sisters of Charity, my grandparents and all others in my young life, I was a troubled girl.
 Aside from the family fights that trumpeted from our apartment, no one knew what was happening after dark in the confines of my home.
 If someone knew, would they have intervened?
 Would they have understood why I was unable to learn in school?
 Would they have known what to do to help me?
 My brother had the support of clubs, teams and activities designed to assist boyhood and grow successful men.
 Girls didn’t need an education to change a diaper, wash a floor or clean a house.
 As my mother before me, I was directed towards domesticity.
 So, my guess is that it was easier to let the ‘bad girl’ slip through the cracks than it was to address the cause of my difficulty.